Is lymphedema common with breast cancer ?

 Authors: Ridner et al.

-As soon as we contract our muscles to walk, they squeeze our veins together.
-This pumps the blood up and out of our Breast cancer-related lymphedema (BCRL) represents a major source of morbidity among breast cancer survivors.
+Breast cancer-related lymphedema (BCRL) represents a major source of morbidity among breast cancer survivors.
 Increasing data support early detection of subclinical BCRL followed by early intervention.
-A randomized control trial is being conducted comparing lymphedema progression rates using volume measurements calculated from the circumference using a tape measure (TM) or bioimpedance spectroscopy (BIS).
+A randomized controlled trial is being conducted comparing lymphedema progression rates using volume measurements calculated from the circumference using a tape measure (TM) or bioimpedance spectroscopy (BIS).

 Depending on your condition and lifestyle, your physician or therapist can recommend a compression garment that is best for you.